LMAO-armv8/LMAO-armv8/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Android Devlopment (still basics)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about my lyf
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on waifus
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with my depression
-- 💬 Ask me about ...
+- 💬 Ask me about nothing
-- 📫 How to reach me: ...
+- 📫 How to reach me: just mail me lol chaitanya4g9@sasi.ac.in
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... nothing
 -->

+Just i wanna remember the guys who taught me to work hard
+@Yilliee
+@soulr344
+@hendramanudinata03
+@Linux4
+@aswin11234
+@el0xren
+@neel0210